geoshit888/GEOL0069-Landslide-Detection/README.md

 These values are summarised in charts to show how landslide candidate area changes from 2021 to 2025.

-The results show an increase in landslide candidate area after the 2024 Hualien earthquake, especially in steep mountainous terrain around Taroko Gorge.
+The results show an increase in landslide candidate area after the 2024 Hualien earthquake, especially in steep mountainous terrain.

 **10. Map Visualisation**